 In most cases the estimates should be considered conservative, since they include only those forest areas where information about the quality of forest management was available.
 It is possible that other forest areas are also being managed well, but information was not available to identify these.
-The resulting estimates of SFM in this report give the area of forests being managed in a way that is unlikely to cause long-term, undue harm to the biological, physical and social environments (as consistent with the definition of SFM).
+The resulting estimates of SFM presented in ITTO (2011) and summarized here give the area of forests being managed in a way that is unlikely to cause long-term, undue harm to the biological, physical and social environments (as consistent with the definition of SFM).